wiemerm/DeploymentGuide/deployment_visual_guide.md

 ## Tier Specific Finishing Examples:
 ### Pepakura Finishing Reference:

-Tier 1, Polygonal appear indicative of Pepakura is still present due to little or no smoothing techniques applied to the piece:
+Tier 1, polygonal appear indicative of Pepakura is still present due to little or no smoothing techniques applied to the piece:

 ![Pepakura Tier 1 example](./Photos/Pepakura/tier1_pep.png)